-- ✓ visiting the city - ✓ getting familiar with public transportation and/or buy a bike if you wish to have one - ✓ practicing how to find the bus schedules - ✓ getting a bus card if you wish to have one - ✓ getting a Finnish sim card for your phone if necessary - ✓ learning how to arrive to Xamk Mikkeli campus.
+- ✓ visiting the city - ✓ getting familiar with public transportation and/or buy a bike if you wish to have one - ✓ practicing how to find the bus schedules - ✓ getting a bus card if you wish to have one - ✓ getting a Finnish SIM card for your phone if necessary - ✓ learning how to arrive in Xamk Mikkeli campus.

-Getting a Finnish sim card for your phone
+Getting a Finnish SIM card for your phone

-You will be staying in Finland for a long period of time, which it might be a good idea to get a Finnish phone number to be able to use the internet and make calls in the country.
-You can buy a prepaid sim card from R-kioski.
-Depending on the offer type, the average price for a prepaid can be 5-35 €.
-With a prepaid subscription, you can charge the sim card with an amount of money and use it according to the chosen offer, until the credit runs out and it is time to recharge the card.
+You will be staying in Finland for a long period of time, which is why it might be a good idea to get a Finnish phone number to be able to use the internet and make calls in the country.

+You can buy a prepaid SIM card from R-kioski.
+Depending on the type of offer, the average price for a prepaid can be 5-35 €.
+With a prepaid subscription, you can charge the SIM card with an amount of money and use it according to the chosen offer, until the credit runs out and it is time to recharge the card.
 More information: Prepaid-liittymät / R-kioski.